-Then you can also find out their motivations for applying, such as to get a higher paying position or to be closer to home.
+Then you can also predict employees leaving and find out their motivations for applying, such as to get a higher paying position or to be closer to home.

 Or maybe, you’ll learn they were fired or wanted to get from under an unfair manager.